sez11a/liferay-docs/develop/tutorials/articles-dxp/100-tooling/08-deployment-helper/00-deployment-helper-intro.markdown

 classpath and target for invocation.
 The Ant target defines two properties for the Deployment Helper:

-- `deploymentFileNames`: the files or directories to include in the WAR and copy once the WAR is deployed.
-If a directory is added to this collection, all the JAR files contained in the directory are included in the WAR.
+- `deploymentFileNames`: the files or folders to include in the WAR and copy once the WAR is deployed.
+If a folder is added to this collection, all the JAR files contained in the folder are included in the WAR.
 - `outputFileName`: the WAR file to build, which contains the defined deployment file names (e.g., `test.jar`).

-You also have the option to configure the `deploymentPath` property, but this is rarely defined since the default is your @product@ instance's `deploy` folder.
+You also have the option to configure the `deploymentPath` property, but this is rarely defined since the default is set to your @product@ instance's `deploy` folder.

 ## Gradle